sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

 - 1st Install **[MEDUSA]{.underline}** (foam backer rod) around the
 front and back windows.
 Use a piece of flooring or a putty knife to make insertion easier.
-- Place small pieces of flooring as spacers for baseboards\
-     --- located at station 4\
-     --- around the perimeter to lift the baseboards up off the floor

 - Use **TRIM** nail gun and **TRIM** nails